massi-ang/aws-iot-custom-authorizer-sample/README.md

 * **authorizer** in case you need to specify another authorizer than TokenAuthorizer

 The test app will publish message to a topic `d/<id>` every 5 sec.
-Use the iot console.
+Use the iot console to check the messages are being received.

 #### If you get an error